kengardiner/SpringProfessionalStudyNotes/Spring Cert - 1. Container Dependency IOC.md

 BeanFactoryAware if any bean implements it.
 7. Spring passes the reference of the application context itself to the setApplicationContext() method of ApplicationContextAware if any bean implements it.

 8. BeanPostProcessor is an interface, and Spring allows you to implement it with your bean, and modifies the instance of the bean before the initializer is invoked in the Spring bean container by calling its postProcessBeforeInitialization().
 9. If your bean implements the InitializingBean interface, Spring calls its afterPropertiesSet() method to initialize any process or loading resource for your application.
 There are other methods to achieve this step, for example, you can use the init-method of the <bean> tag, the initMethod attribute of the @Bean annotation, and JSR 250's @PostConstruct annotation.
 10. BeanPostProcessor is an interface, and spring allows you to implement it with your bean.
 It modifies the instance of the bean after the initializer is invoked in the spring bean container by calling its postProcessAfterInitialization().
 11. Now your bean is ready to use in the step, and your application can access this bean by using the getBean() method of the application context.
 Your beans remain live in the application context until it is closed by calling the close() method of the application context.
 12. If your bean implements the DisposibleBean interface, Spring calls its destroy() method to destroy any process or clean up the resources of your application.
 There are other methods to achieve this step-for example, you can use the destroy-method of the <bean> tag, the destroyMethod attribute of the @Bean annotation, and JSR 250's @PreDestroy annotation.

-## How are you going to create an ApplicationContext in an integration test test?
+## How do you create an ApplicationContext in an integration test?

 Depending on whether JUnit 4 or JUnit 5 is used, the annotation @RunWith (JUnit 4) or @ExtendWith (JUnit 5) is used to annotate the test-class.
 In addition, the annotation @ContextConfiguration in both cases to specify either the XML configuration file(s) or the Java class(es) containing the Spring configuration to be loaded into the application context for the test.